mopatches/file_sort_ruby_gem/README.md

 ## Options
 - **sort_column** - Index for which column to use when comparing rows.
 Default is 0, the first column.
 - **column_separator** - Character to split split on when parsing the input files.
-Default is "\t", a tab.
+Default is ",", a comma.
 - **num_processes** - Number of processes to use in parallel when sorting.
 Default is 3.
 - **parse_as** - Determines how the parsed sort column is compared.
 Default is :int, other possible values: :string
 - **lines_per_split** - The file to sort is split into many smaller temporary files that get sorted and merged